andifalk/jax-2018-spring-vault/spring-cloud-config-vault-client/README.md

 1. If not yet authenticated please authenticate using the root token:

-`vault auth 6b8cdd70-727a-7ea5-3e8d-e34d69e7ae8d` (replace the token with correct value)
+`vault login 6b8cdd70-727a-7ea5-3e8d-e34d69e7ae8d` (replace the token with correct value)

 2. Add a value for property `mysecret`

 You can either write this to the general application scoped path

-`vault write /secret/application mysecret=verysecret`
+`vault kv put /secret/application mysecret=verysecret`

 Or you can write it to the application specific path

-`vault write /secret/cfgclient mysecret=verysecret`
+`vault kv put /secret/cfgclient mysecret=verysecret`

 ## Refresh client